-Ground breaking begins for a second building on the campus, the Science and Research Center, in June 1986.
-The 30,000 square foot building opens in October 1987.
+In June 1986, groundbreaking begins for a second building on the campus, the Science and Research Center.
+The 30,000-square foot building opens in October 1987.

 Dr. George A. Goodman, a 1968 Logan graduate, becomes the College’s sixth president in January.
 Dr. Goodman had more than 20 years of experience as a Doctor of Chiropractic and educator and had been Logan’s Vice President of Chiropractic Affairs since 1982.
 Dr. Goodman will continue to serve Logan for an additional 20 years as President.

 In June, Logan pays off its debt on the Science and Research Center and once again becomes debt-free.